hposborn/MonoTools/paper/paper.md

 However, this implementation of marginalisation can still be slow, and suffers from drawbacks.
 For $t_D$ and $b$ one must always be globally fitted and the other marginalised.
 But, their connection to the orbital period means that across this marginalisation there is always going to be many aliases which do not well represent the data.
-For example, if a 15d planet with $b=0.2$ fits the transit well, a 150d planet is sure to produce far too long a transit duration, and therefore a very low likelihood.
+For example, if a 15d planet with $b=0.2$ fits the transit well, a 150d planet with the same transit chord is sure to produce far too long a transit duration, and therefore a very low likelihood.
-And, despite the fact a 150d plant might be able to well explain the data at b=0.8, this part of the parameter space is not explored and our 150d alias is given an artificially low marginal probability.
+And, despite the fact a 150d plant might be able to well explain the data at higher impact parameters, the strong prior on period means this part of the parameter space is not explored and our 150d alias may be given an artificially low marginal probability.

 ### Marginalising with derived in-transit velocity